hekkup/qyledl/README.md

 ## Installation in Windows ##

+qyledl is not tested on or packaged for Windows.
+If you want to do it, you are welcome to fork this repository and go ahead!
-An installation package for Windows is available at http://mpartel.github.io/yle-downloader-gui/

-Instructions for generating a precompiled installation package for Windows are available at https://github.com/mpartel/yle-downloader-gui#yle-areena-downloader-gui
+An installation package of yle-downloader-gui for Windows is available at http://mpartel.github.io/yle-downloader-gui/.
+Instructions for generating a precompiled installation package of yle-downloader-gui for Windows are available at https://github.com/mpartel/yle-downloader-gui#yle-areena-downloader-gui.

+The source code contains installer/innosetup_installer.iss file but it's outdated.

 ## Known Issues ##